WouterGlorieux/IOUNoMore/README.md

 #IOUNoMore

-##Proof-of-Concept for cancelling out cycles in a networked graph.
+##Proof-of-Concept for cancelling out cycles in a network graph.
 by Wouter Glorieux

 ###Donations